 There’s also a section for the audio system, which can have a couple different permutations depending on the car.

 Model 3s will list “Premium speakers, no external amplifier” on Standard Range and Standard Range Plus cars, while all other cars will just list “Premium” – signifying that it has the full premium sound system that comes on with the Premium interior.

 Strangely, it looks like Model S and Model X don’t list the “Ultra High-Fidelity Sound System” as such.
 They’re either listed as “Premium” if they have the system, or “Base” if they do not.

 Model S and Model X also have suspension options.
-The newest models, codenamed “Raven,” have an adaptive air suspension system that dynamically changes itself based on driving conditions.
+The models built from late 2019 through 2020, codenamed “Raven,” have an adaptive air suspension system that dynamically changes itself based on driving conditions.
 Cars built before late-2019 have an active air suspension system that allows for adjustments in ride height, but nothing else.
 This item is also on the “Additional Vehicle Information” screen.

 The newer systems are listed as “Adaptive” while the older ones are listed as “Standard.”
 Early Model S built without Air Suspension don’t have this listing at all.

 How could it be better?

 This is a marked improvement over what we had before, but Tesla could improve this further by including more information that people care about.